-For a list of remaining classes in 2012, click here.
+For a list of remaining classes scheduled in 2013, click here.

 The DEC Program trains police officers and other approved public safety officials as drug recognition experts (DREs) through a three-phase training process:

 The training relies heavily on the Standardized Field Sobriety Tests (SFST’s), which provide the foundation for the DEC Program.
 Once trained and certified, DREs become highly effective officers skilled in the detection and identification of persons impaired by alcohol and/or drugs.
 DREs are trained to conduct a systematic and standardized 12-step evaluation consisting of physical, mental and medical components.